dahlbaek/datapackage-py/README.md

 - `keyed (bool)` - iter keyed rows
 - `extended (bool)` - iter extended rows
 - `cast (bool)` - disable data casting if false
-- `relations (bool)` - if true foreign key fields will be checked and resolved to its references
+- `relations (bool)` - if true, foreign key fields will be checked and resolved to its references
 - `(exceptions.DataPackageException)` - raises any error occured in this process
 - `(any[]/any{})` - yields rows:
   - `[value1, value2]` - base